-Mario earned his Masters degree in peptide biochemistry from the Institute for Molecular Bioscience at the University of Queensland working on recombinant production of spider peptide toxins.
+Mario earned his Masters in peptide biochem from the Institute for Molecular Bioscience at the University of Queensland working on recombinant production of spider peptide toxins.
 He is using Arabidopsis genetics and recombinant protein biochemistry to validate new herbicide targets.

 Joel did his undergraduate and a 3-year industry stint in the UK before a PhD on leukocyte receptor structure at the Chinese Academy of Science in Beijing.
 He is working on a range of protein projects where we seek to bring a structural understanding of biosynthesis and bioactivities.

-Vicky did her undergrad at Curtin University and has come to work on novel herbicidal compounds and their proteins targets working close with DECRA Fellow Joel Haywood.
-Vicky is working with recombinant plant protein production and will attempt to crystallize ones that are potential new herbicide targets.
+Karsoon did his undergrad at Curtin University and has come to work on novel herbicidal compounds that target HMGR working close with Joel Haywood.
+Karoon is using large scale docking with new protein structures combined with cheminformatics to find potential new herbicides.

 Joshua Mylne, lab head

 Josh has a PhD (2002) in plant genetic engineering from UQ, did a 4-year post doc in Arabidopsis molecular genetics and epigenetics at the John Innes Centre (UK) before a 7-year fellowship stint with peptide chemists at the IMB, UQ.
-He currently yearns to get into the lab for more than just RNA extractions.
+He currently yearns to get into the lab for more than the occasional RNA extraction.

 Dr Amy James, 2018 PhD (UWA)